phoneuooyd/TicTacToe-js-/README.md

 - Basics:

   ```
-  The app runs a constant while loop that counts steps - odd ticks are for player 1, even ticks are for player 2.
+  The app runs a constant while loop that counts steps:
+  * Odd ticks are for player 1, even ticks are for player 2.
-  As long as the grids are not filled, the loop is working.
-The "new game" button does what it sounds it does.
+  * As long as the grids are not filled, the loop is working.
+  * The "new game" button does what it sounds it does.
   ```